-National Federation of Families Competencies Summary of Themes Across Other State Standards 1.
-Professional Responsibilities: Skills that can be assigned to this core competency include: Recognize the role and limitations of a Parent, Caregiver, Family Member Peer, as differentiated from clinical services.
+National Federation of Families Competencies Summary of Themes Across Other State Standards Professional Responsibilities: Skills that can be assigned to this core competency include: Basic Work Skills Knowledge of Policies Ethics Confidentiality Boundaries Professional Development Demonstrating Cultural Humility Recognize the role and limitations of a Parent, Caregiver, Family Member Peer, as differentiated from clinical services.
 Effectively uses self-disclosure and sharing one's story when appropriate and with the intent of inspiring hope.
-Active listening skills, ability to show empathy and demonstrate non-judgement.
+Active listening skills, ability to show empathy and demonstrate non- judgement.
 Understands various forms of communication including behavior.
 Communicate and connects effectively with families of all cultures, religions, value systems, and lifestyles.
 Understand personal biases based on knowledge, skill, and experience.
 Comply with state, federal, mandatory reporting and confidentiality requirements (PHI).
 Conduct self in an ethical manner by adhering to codes of ethics and standards of practice.